No expiration date

 The experience offers several options, check yours above

-• Gratuities for driver & tour guide (not mandatory)
+- Gratuities for driver & tour guide (optional)

 Meeting point